• Skip to primary navigation

 Beef Marinade

-• Cornstarch: or substitute with tapioca starch or potato starch.
+• Cornstarch: Or use tapioca starch or potato starch.

-• Baking Soda: do not skip this ingredient as it tenderizes the beef.
+• Baking Soda: Don't skip this as it tenderizes the meat!

 • Neutral Oil